vanceleon/JS-Algo-Data-Structures/Big-O/Lecture-Notes.md

 Solve/Simplify the problem

+Problem Solving Problems
 Frequency Counters
 Pattern uses objects or sets to collect values/frequencies of values This can avoid the need for nested loops or O(N^2) operations with arrays/strings

+Anagrams
+given two strings, write a function to determine if the second string is an anagram of the first.
+An anagram is a word, phrase, or name formed by rearranging the letters of another, such cinema, formed from iceman.

+Multiple Pointers Pattern
+Creating Pointer or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition
+Very efficient for solving problems with minimal space complexity as well

+count unique values
+Implement a function called countUniqueValues, which accepts a sorted array, and counts the unique values in the array.
+THere can be negative numbers in the array, but it will always be sorted